R300-AI/ITRI-AI-Hub/docs/genio-evk/step2.md

 ```

 ### Step 6: Boot the Board into Download Mode
-Press and hold **Download** button and tap **RST** button on your board. and hold the Download button until you see the log Erasing `mmc0` message, as shown below:
+Press and hold **Download** button and tap **RST** button on your board.
+Continue holding the Download button until you see the log message `Erasing mmc0`, as shown below:

 <div align="center">
 <img src="assets/images/pages/genio_flash.png" width="560"/>
 </div>

 ### Step 7: Verify Installation
-After the board reboots, verify the installation by checking the boot logging the OS correctly.
+After the flashing process is complete, ensure the board boots correctly:

+1. Disconnect and reconnect the power cable to reboot the board.
+2. Connect to the board using a serial console (e.g., minicom or screen).
+3. Check the boot log for any errors.